stanley-fork/WFGY/TensionUniverse/BlackHole/Q035_quantum_metrology_limits.md

 *Protocol:*

-1. For each scenario and each resource level, compute `DeltaS_Q35_limit(m_data)` using the agreed reference limits `Limit_SNL` and `Limit_noise_dephasing`.
+1. For each scenario and each resource level, compute `DeltaS_Q35_limit(m_data)` using the agreed reference limits `Limit_SNL` and a fixed dephasing specific `Limit_noise_dephasing` from `Limit_family`.
 2. For groups of states representing the same scenario at multiple resource levels, compute `alpha(m_group)` and `I_scaling`.
+The grouping rule and fitting procedure are declared as part of the encoding.
-3. Evaluate `I_resource` using a baseline resource estimate `R_base(m_data)` derived from a simplified physical model.
+3. Evaluate `I_resource` using a baseline resource estimate `R_base(m_data)` derived from a simplified physical model that treats control overhead consistently across resource levels.
 4. Compute `Tension_Q35(m_data)` for all states.
-5. Analyze how `Tension_Q35` behaves as resource levels increase and as the refine index `k` moves along a predetermined refinement sequence (for example finer time resolution or more accurate noise calibration).
+5. Analyze how `Tension_Q35` behaves as resource levels increase and as the refinement index `k` moves along a predetermined refinement sequence, for example finer time resolution or more accurate noise calibration.

 *Metrics:*

-* Distribution of `Tension_Q35` values for Scenario A vs Scenario B.
+* Distribution of `Tension_Q35` values for Scenario A versus Scenario B.
 * Trend of `Tension_Q35` with increasing `R_eff`.
-* Stability of `I_scaling` and `I_resource` across refine steps.
+* Stability of `I_scaling` and `I_resource` across refinement steps.

 *Falsification conditions:*

-* If Scenario A (classical like) consistently shows low tension and Scenario B (entanglement enhanced) shows high tension in regimes where theory predicts an advantage for entanglement, the encoding may be misaligned.
+* If Scenario A, which is classically motivated, consistently shows low tension and Scenario B, which is entanglement enhanced in a regime where theory predicts a genuine advantage, shows systematically higher tension even after fair resource accounting, the encoding may be misaligned.
-* If small, justified changes in the modeling details (for example small variations in dephasing rate) cause large, discontinuous jumps in `Tension_Q35` classification for similar states, the encoding is considered unstable and rejected.
+* If small, justified changes in the modeling details, such as small variations in dephasing rate within experimental uncertainty, cause large, discontinuous jumps in `Tension_Q35` classification for similar states, the encoding is considered unstable and rejected.
-* If no choice of reasonable weights `w_limit`, `w_scaling`, and `w_resource` (fixed in advance) yields a clear separation between well understood protocols and obviously flawed toy protocols, the chosen form of `Tension_Q35` is considered inadequate.
+* If no choice of reasonable weights `w_limit`, `w_scaling`, and `w_resource` chosen once for the encoding yields a clear separation between well understood protocols and obviously flawed toy protocols, the chosen form of `Tension_Q35` is considered inadequate.

 *Semantics implementation note:*
-All quantities are treated as continuous fields over resource and noise parameters consistent with the metadata.
-Discrete sampling of resource levels is only an approximation to the underlying continuous dependence.
+All quantities are treated as continuous functions of resource and noise parameters consistent with the metadata.
+Discrete sampling of resource levels is only an approximation to the underlying continuous dependence and does not change the field type.

 *Boundary note:*
-Falsifying TU encoding != solving canonical statement.
+Falsifying a specific Q035 encoding in this experiment means only that the chosen encoding does not provide a stable, fair, and discriminative description of the data pattern.
+It does not prove or disprove any canonical metrology limit or any underlying physical law.
+It also does not reveal any TU core generative mechanism.

 ---